ammunk/bayes-transfer-pytorch/README.md

 # Bayesian deep transfer learning

-This repository implements Bayes by Backprop [(Blundell 2015)](https://arxiv.org/abs/1505.05424) along with some neat methods to increase performance.
-The goal of the project is to understand how learning a posterior distribution over some task can help in transfering to a new domain by using the learnt posterior as a prior.
+This repository implements Bayes by Backprop [(Blundell 2015)](https://arxiv.org/abs/1505.05424) along with some neat methods to increase classifier performance.
+The goal of this project is to understand how learning a posterior distribution over some task can help in transfering to a new domain by using the learnt posterior as a prior.
+We have therefore created a model for Bayesian transfer learning.

 ## Implemented methods

 * Bayes by Backprop MLP [(Blundell 2015)](https://arxiv.org/abs/1505.05424)
 * Normalizing flows [(Rezende 2015)](https://arxiv.org/abs/1505.05770)
-* Bayes by Backprop Convolutional network

 ## How to run an experiment